 Perfect non-sticky Sabudana Khichdi Recipe with 2 secret Tips

 Sabudana Khichdi is a classic Maharashtrian dish made with sabudana, potatoes, peanuts, and a few basic Indian ingredients.
-It is typically made during the Hindu fasting seasons of Navratri, Ekadashi, Maha Shivaratri, Krishna Janmashtami, orย Ganesh Chaturthi as it does not have onion and garlic.
+It is typically made during the Hindu fasting seasons of Navratri, Ekadashi, Maha Shivaratri, Shravan (sawan), Krishna Janmashtami, or Ganesh Chaturthi as it does not have onion and garlic.

 Sabudana Khichdi